Parakeelya balonensis: Ecology

-The distinctive features and life history of C. balonensis reflect the requirements of its distribution in dry regions.
+The distinctive features and life history of P. balonensis reflect the requirements of its distribution in dry regions.
 The most noticeable of these features is succulence, an evolutionary strategy in which plants’ leaves or roots are thickened, fleshy, and engorged to retain water in arid climates or soil conditions.
-Although succulence is rare among Australian plants when compared to arid regions in the Americas and Africa, it is a defining characteristic of Calandrinias.
-C. balonensis has “leaf succulence,” in which the majority of its water reserves are stored in the leaves.
-C. balonensis utilises crassulean acid metabolism (CAM) at a low level.
+Although succulence is rare among Australian plants when compared to arid regions in the Americas and Africa, it is a defining characteristic of Parakeelya and Calandrinia.
+P. balonensis has “leaf succulence,” in which the majority of its water reserves are stored in the leaves.
+P. balonensis utilises crassulean acid metabolism (CAM) at a low level.
 In CAM photosynthesis, plants can obtain carbon dioxide by opening their stomata at night when water loss is reduced.
 Carbon dioxide absorbed at night is stored in dilute form in the succulent tissues until daylight, when photosynthesis is completed.
-Like other Calandrinia with CAM, C. balonensis obtains most of its carbon through daytime photosynthesis, unlike some other well-known succulents such as cacti that may obtain most or all required carbon at night.
+Like other Parakeelya with CAM, P. balonensis obtains most of its carbon through daytime photosynthesis, unlike some other well-known succulents such as cacti that may obtain most or all required carbon at night.

-C. balonensis has been classified as a “drought evader,” a short-lived plant that spends most of its life as a dormant seed or a small plant, until a large rainfall event triggers germination or growth, in contrast to “drought tolerators” which are perennial plants that can survive long periods without rainfall.
-In drier periods C. balonensis can grow as a small single rosette.
+P. balonensis has been classified as a “drought evader,” a short-lived plant that spends most of its life as a dormant seed or a small plant, until a large rainfall event triggers germination or growth, in contrast to “drought tolerators” which are perennial plants that can survive long periods without rainfall.
+In drier periods P. balonensis can grow as a small single rosette.
 After significant rainfall it rapidly develops from this single rosette to a large green mass of leaves and stems that can carpet the sandplains and dunes with massed, colourful displays.
 It tends to last longer than most arid or semi-arid zone annuals because of its ability to store water in its succulent leaves.
-C. balonensis may flower any month but is most commonly reported to do so in spring.
+P. balonensis may flower any month but is most commonly reported to do so in spring.

 Uses

-C. balonensis was an important food for Aboriginal people in Central Australia.
+P. balonensis was an important food for Aboriginal people in Central Australia.
 Pitjantjatjara people steam the leaves, roots and stems before eating, and would eat the succulent leaves raw for their moisture content in an emergency.
 The small black seeds can be ground into a paste that is rich in protein (14.6 percent) and fat (17 percent), but gathering the seeds in useful quantities is labour-intensive.

-The widespread use of C. balonensis is reflected in numerous terms for it in Aboriginal languages:
+The widespread use of P. balonensis is reflected in numerous terms for it in Aboriginal languages: